 - a.
-Flooding in the Teven and Tintenbar sector is characterised by local catchment dominated flooding (5). - b.
-Flooding in the Teven and Tintenbar Valleys are bounded by steep hill slopes, thereby confining the flood extents, causing hazardous flow conditions in larger events (5)
+Flooding in the Teven and Tintenbar sector is characterised by local catchment dominated flooding (5). - Flooding in the Teven and Tintenbar Valleys are bounded by steep hill slopes, thereby confining the flood extents, causing hazardous flow conditions in larger events (5)

 - a.
 Flooding in the Tintenbar area on Emigrant Creek is essentially flash flooding in nature.
 Severe flooding could occur after 150mm of rainfall in one hour in the upper catchment and can be affected by tidal movements upstream as far as the Tintenbar Road bridge.
 Friday Hut Road is cut by fast flowing water at Kirklands Crossing even during minor levels of flooding (4). - b.
 Flooding in Maguires Creek and the Teven Valley is characterised by deep, high velocity flow within the banks of Maguires Creek, and then slower moving shallower waters across the floodplain.
-The presence of sugarcane plantations slow down the velocity of flow.
-The Maguires Creek floodplain is a High Hazard category in a 1% AEP, predominantly due to depths in excess of 1.2m (10). - c.
-Flooding in the Tintenbar area on Emigrant Creek is essentially flash flooding in nature.
+The Maguires Creek floodplain is a High Hazard category in a 1% AEP, predominantly due to depths in excess of 1.2m (10). - Flooding in the Tintenbar area on Emigrant Creek is essentially flash flooding in nature.
 Flooding may occur after 70mm of rainfall in one hour or 175mm in 2-3 hours in the upper catchment, and can be affected by tidal movements upstream as far as the Tintenbar road bridge.